How to Sell Your House Without a Realtor

 Sell to a Cash Buyer

+Looking for an alternative to sell your house without a Realtor without marketing it as a “For Sale By Owner?”
 Sellers who need to sell their home quickly can consider selling to a professional home-buying company that will give you a cash offer.
 Maybe you are going through a divorce, need to relocate for a job, or perhaps you inherited a property that you want to liquidate.
-When you don’t have time to put your home on the traditional market, and do remodeling and repairs, selling it to one of these companies, with names like “We Buy Houses,” “Ugly House Buyer” and others like this, could be a viable option.
+When you don't have time to put your home on the traditional market, and do remodeling and repairs, selling it to one of these companies, with names like “We Buy Houses,” “Ugly House Buyer” and others like this, could be a viable option.

 The pros of selling to a cash buyer are that it's quick.
 Some may able to close within a week or so.
 There are no appraisals or lender approvals, which can delay the process.
 You can also sell your home in “as-is” condition, so you don't have to worry about any existing damage.
 You also don't have to create marketing materials, nor do you need photography done.